stride3d/stride-docs/en/manual/game-studio/panels/references.md

 # References

-The **references** panel shows information of the selected asset about references.
+The **References** panel shows the relation between other assets and the selection.
 It's a useful tool when trying to debug why an asset is/isn't being compiled.

 ![](media/references.webp)